 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-The month of May is National Wildfire Awareness Month — and it’s also the start of wildfire season — which serves as a reminder that finding adequate home insurance may need to be a priority for homeowners who live in many areas of the U.S. at risk for wildfires.
-Nearly 4.5 million homes are at risk of wildfire damage throughout the nation, with droughts and other environmental issues causing the likelihood of fire damage to increase significantly year by year.
+The month of May is National Wildfire Awareness Month — and it’s also the start of wildfire season — which serves as a reminder that finding adequate home insurance may need to be a priority for homeowners who live in areas of the U.S. with wildfire risk.
+Nearly 4.5 million homes are at risk of wildfire damage throughout the nation.
+Droughts and other environmental issues are leading to more frequent and intense wildfires in many areas of the U.S., which may make it difficult to find affordable home coverage if you live in a high-risk region.
+To help combat rising insurance rates, Bankrate compiled information that may assist you in securing a home insurance policy, along with tips on potentially reducing the risk of fire damage to your home.

 How fire risk affects homeowners insurance costs

 According to the National Interagency Fire Center (NIFC), 58,950 fires affected over 10 million acres in the U.S. in 2020.
 This number decreased slightly in 2021, with 58,985 fires involving just over 7 million acres; however, it rose again in 2022, with 68,988 fires impacting 7.5 million acres.
 Areas prone to this type of wildfire risk create a challenging insurance landscape.